Big-belly seahorse

 The big-belly seahorse (Hippocampus abdominalis) or pot-bellied seahorse is one of the largest seahorse species in the world, with a length of up to 35 cm, and is the largest in Australia.
 Seahorses are members of the family Syngnathidae, and are teleost fishes.
-They are found in southeast Australia and New Zealand, and are listed on Appendix II of CITES.
+They are found in south-eastern Australia and New Zealand, and are listed on Appendix II of CITES.
 They are the only species of seahorse found in New Zealand, with a habitat range spanning from the Three Kings Island in the north all the way to the Snares Islands in the south.